+Refund of Institutional Tuition, Room and Board Charges

-In the event a student drops one or more classes, withdraws, or is administratively dismissed from the University for disciplinary or for financial reasons after registration is completed and prior to the end of a semester of enrollment, the student's eligibility for a refund of appropriate institutional tuition will be prorated as indicated.
+In the event a student drops one or more classes, withdraws, or is administratively dismissed from the University for disciplinary or for financial reasons after registration is completed and prior to the end of a semester of enrollment, the student's eligibility for a refund of appropriate institutional tuition, room and board charges will be prorated as indicated.

 A student must complete a Change of Schedule form (obtained from the Office of the Registrar) for dropping one or more classes.

 Any situation in which all classes are dropped is considered to be a withdrawal from the University.
-The student initiates this process by completing a withdrawal form (can be found online) and submitting this to the Registrar's Office.
-Should the student fail to complete this process, all semester charges will become immediately due and payable.
+The student initiates this process by completing a withdrawal form and submitting this to the Registrar's Office.

+Should the student fail to complete this process, all semester charges will become immediately due and payable (refer to "Withdrawal from the University").

 The official withdrawal process begins in the Office of the Registrar.
 A withdrawal form must be completed and all the necessary signatures obtained.
 Oral requests do not constitute official notification.

 The University's official date of withdrawal used to compute the refund is based on the date the withdrawal form is recorded by the Registrar.
-Applicable institutional charges for fall and spring semesters will be refunded according to the following schedule: Through the first official day of classes 100%
+Applicable institutional charges for fall and spring semesters will be refunded according to the following schedule:

+Through the first official day of classes 100%

 After the first official day of classes and during the first week of the semester 90%

 During the second week of the semester 75%

 During the third week of the semester 50%

 During the fourth week of the semester 25%

 After the fourth week of the semester 0%

 No refund of institutional charges will be made after the fourth week of the semester.
-Specific dates affecting the schedule of refunds appear on the Registration Policies page of the electronic class schedule, WebAdvisor, which is available on the LMU web site by selecting the Current Students and Faculty link; and/or the Office of Student Services, the Office of the Registrar and the Office of Finance.
+Specific dates affecting the schedule of refunds appear on the Registration Policies page of the electronic class schedule, WebAdvisor, which is available on the LMU web site by selecting the Current Students and Faculty link; and/or the Office of Student Services, the Office of the Registrar, and the Office of Finance.